Skip to main content

 • Regular preventive care and screening for uterine, breast, cervical, endometrial, and ovarian cancers

-• Programs for healthy weight and exercise
+• Resources for programs that promote healthy weight and exercise

 Transgender individuals often face victimization, violence, and minority stress, and they are less likely to have access to health insurance for a variety of reasons.
 Transgender individuals have a higher prevalence of: